sbegaudeau/sbegaudeau.github.com/_posts/2022-05-24-build-a-graphql-app-with-real-time-capabilities.markdown

 ### Implementing our GraphQL API with Netflix DGS

-In order to build the backend, I've decided to go with both Spring Webflux and Netflix DGS.
+To build the backend, I've decided to go with both Spring Webflux and Netflix DGS.
 Spring Webflux is the reactive stack of the popular Spring framework based on [Reactor](https://projectreactor.io).
 It is used to build web servers with an asynchronous programming model from top to bottom.
-On top of that, I've selected Netflix DGS to provide the GraphQL support for the server.
+On top of that, I've selected Netflix DGS to provide GraphQL support for the server.
-Netflix DGS is an integration of GraphQL Java on top of Spring (both MVC or Webflux) which provides an easy to use annotation based programming model.
+Netflix DGS is an integration of GraphQL Java on top of Spring (both MVC and Webflux) which provides an easy-to-use annotation-based programming model.

 In this example, we will create a single datafetcher for everything related to our events.
 We will annotate this datafetcher with `@DgsComponent` to let Netflix DGS discover It.